15 Website Popup Statistics: Conversions and Click-Through Rates

 • Use countdown timers when running sales or other time-sensitive promotions

 And if you’re looking for an easy-to-use popup builder that will allow you to use the best practices, consider Getsitecontrol.
-It comes with a full-featured trial period and requires no technical knowledge or commitment.
+It comes with a free plan and requires no technical knowledge.
 Give it a try and let us know what your popup conversion rates are!

 Ivan Kreimer is a freelance content writer for hire who creates educational content for SaaS businesses like Leadfeeder and Campaign Monitor.
 In his pastime, he likes to help people become freelance writers.
 Besides writing for smart people who read sites like Getsitecontrol, Ivan has also written in sites like Entrepreneur, MarketingProfs, TheNextWeb, and many other influential websites.